junxit/us-congress-bills-110/metadata.md

 - 2007-05-10 — Introduced in Senate
 - 2007-05-10 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced in Senate: CR S5949)
 - 2007-05-10 — Sponsor introductory remarks on measure.
 (CR S5949-5950)
+- 2007-05-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6077)
+- 2007-05-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6077)
+- 2007-05-14 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S6077)
+- 2007-05-14 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S6077)